collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 </td><td>

-### Pushing and Pulling
+### How to Add Additional Commits

 <!--
-Pull or push additional changes to pull request
-The remote name can be an alias or a URL (just need to have write permission) (Can push to <remote-name> or URL)
+You can push or pull to a <remote-name> or a remote URL, just need to have write permission

 $ git pull <remote-name> <branch-name>
 $ git push <remote-name> <branch-name>